bowiedev/github-action-wpengine-ssh-deploy/README.md

 ## Setting up your SSH keys

 1. [Generate a new SSH key pair](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) as a special deploy key.
 The simplest method is to generate a key pair with a blank passphrase, which creates an unencrypted private key.

-2. Store your public and private keys in the GitHub repository if your website as new 'Secrets' (under your repository settings), using the names `WPENGINE_SSHG_KEY_PRIVATE` and `WPENGINE_SSHG_KEY_PUBLIC` respectively.
-These SSH Key Names are specific to the action config.
+2. Store your public and private keys in the GitHub repository if your website as new 'Secrets' (under your repository settings), using the names `PRIVATE_KEY_NAME` and `PUBLIC_KEY_NAME` respectively with the name in your specfic files.

+2. Add these same SSH Keyes to youw WP Engine SSH Gateway configuration. https://wpengine.com/support/ssh-gateway/#addsshkey

 3. Add the public key to your target WP Engine SSH Key settings - https://wpengine.com/support/ssh-keys-for-shell-access/